 - Professor of Philosophy (Philosophy)

-I am Deputy Director of the COGITO Epistemology Research Centre and Lecturer in Philosophy, School of Humanities.
+I am Professor of Philosophy and Deputy Director of the COGITO Epistemology Research Centre.

 I also sit on the Executive Committee of the Aristotelian Society, Management Committee of the British Society for Theory of Knowledge, the Steering Committee of the Social Epistemology Network, and on the Editorial Board of the Philosophical Quarterly.